 Maine’s Prosperity Relies on Today’s Early Childhood Development

 Maine’s prosperity is directly linked to how we treat our youngest children.
 Early experiences set the developmental trajectory for lifelong learning and health.
 Maine needs our youngest children to grow up strong, vital and prepared for the workforce.
-Promoting early childhood experiences that are nurturing, stable, and interactive for all young children regardless of income or where they live, and preventing adverse experiences, can lift Maine above the negative trends occurring in our economy.
+Promoting early childhood experiences that are nurturing, stable, and interactive for all young children regardless of income or where they live, and preventing adverse experiences, can lift

 THE ECONOMICS OF INVESTING IN EARLY CHILDHOOD